-IMS system ID: IMS_ID, Region ID: IMS RID, Transaction ID: tran ID only COBOL compile units support these types of breakpoints.
+IMS system ID: IMS_ID, Region ID: IMS_RID, Transaction ID: tran_ID

-This message is issued during z/OS Debugger initialization and termination if requested by the E0AOPTS STARTSTOPMSG command.
+This message is issued during z/OS Debugger initialization and termination if requested by the EQAOPTS STARTSTOPMSG command.

-The "Stop When Date Fields are Accessed" breakpoint is set, but
+The "Stop When Date Fields are Accessed" breakpoint is set, but only COBOL compile units support these types of breakpoints.